 Mindfulness is a mental state achieved by focusing on the present moment and accepting your thoughts, feelings and surroundings.
 It can be useful to enhance your academic performance and reduce stress and anxiety.
-We have a strong mindfulness community here at Curtin, managed by Counselling and Disability Services.
+We have a strong mindfulness community here at Curtin, managed by Counselling Services.

 Mindfulness is designed to gain greater awareness and psychological flexibility.
 In mindfulness meditation we gently bring attention to our experience.
 And by being present in this way, not forcing things or hiding from them, actually being with them we create space and new ways of responding to unwanted or uncomfortable situations.
 We may not always have control of our lives, but we can work with our mind training it to cope better with the challenges of our lives.